lmlaaron/lmlaaron.github.io/index.md

 ### Mentoring

-* I was a mentor for the Master of Engineering Project at Cornell.
+* I was a mentor for the Master of Engineering Design Project "An Architecture for Secure GPIO Access in Robot System on TrustZone Enabled ARM Processors" by Yifang Yang and Yan Zhang.

+### Industry

+* System on Chip (SoC) platform architecture intern, Qualcomm Inc., 2021.

+* Software Reseach and Development Intern, Synopsys Inc., 2016.